 Bournemouth is perhaps Dorset’s most famous seaside resort.
 It’s one of the most popular seaside haunts in the UK as a whole, and over 2,000 ice creams are thought to get sold here each day!

 There’s plenty of space.
-Dorset is only thought to host 197 people, on average, per kilometre.
+Dorset is only thought to host 197 people, on average, per kilometer.

 Dorset is said to be the proud owner of the UK’s bendiest road.
-The winding, wobbling B3081 stretches for up to a mile, meaning it pays to be careful travelling down this route!
+The winding, wobbling B3081 stretches for up to a mile, meaning it pays to be careful traveling down this route!